 - To offer parents various methods of activity to improve their child’s development through interaction during normal, daily life activities.

-The parenting course is designed to help parents and carers to improve their ability in mediating cognitive skills to their children in order to develop the pre-requisite thinking and learning skills necessary for formal, social, emotional and life-long learning.This course is also important for young, vulnerable, and prospective parents in order to break the cycle of successive generations experiencing formal, social and emotional difficulties due to a lack of quality mediated learning experiences.
+The parenting course is designed to help parents and carers to improve their ability in mediating cognitive skills to their children in order to develop the pre-requisite thinking and learning skills necessary for formal, social, emotional and life-long learning.This course is also important for young, prospective parents as it will help equip them with the knowledge and skills to help break the cycle of successive generations experiencing formal, social and emotional difficulties due to a lack of quality mediated learning experiences.